yonasayfu/SemeraAssetManger/Upcomming/Must/README.md

 - Queues: enable Redis + Horizon for background jobs (imports, alerts, reports).
 - Files: configure local or S3 storage for documents/images.
-- Mail: set MAIL_ vars for notifications (see the Mailpit/Email guides for details).
+- Mail: set `MAIL_` vars for notifications.

 ## Quality & Support

-- Testing: phpunit (PHP) and itest/jest (JS) where applicable.
+- Testing: `phpunit` (PHP) and `vitest`/`jest` (JS) where applicable.
-- Linting: composer lint (if defined) and pm run lint.
+- Linting: `composer lint` (if defined) and `npm run lint`.
-- Issue tracking: keep TASKS.md and ROADMAP.md in sync with current priorities.
+- Issue tracking: use tasks in `Upcomming/TASKS.md` and milestones in `Upcomming/ROADMAP.md`.

 ## Notes

-- Stage new ideas here before touching application code.
+- All work for the upcoming project should be planned here before code changes.
-- Keep terminology boilerplate-friendly—avoid project-specific names.
+- Avoid project-specific names from older apps; keep boilerplate generic.